gritzko/librdx/abc/README.md

 Note that ABC containers never do down-the-call-stack reallocations.
 That is considered rug-pulling behavior as the caller may still hold pointers to the old range.
-Instead, they may return `XYZnospace` errors.
+Instead, they may return `XYZnoroom` errors.
 Only the immediate _owner_ of the buffer can memory-manage it.
 Typically, the owner is the procedure or a structure at the root of the call tree.
 See the [B][B] module doc for the discussion on that.